 On the good side I realize that I have less and less distracting thoughts as I practice and am in the present moment more and more when I do work.
 I would be very grateful if Sifu could give me some advice on what these problem could be and how I can overcome them.

 — Lee, Malaysia

 It is difficult to know your problems, if any, from your e-mail without seeing you in person.
 The wavelike sensation could be chi (or intrinsic energy) generated as a result of your meditation.

-Although you have not performed any formal chi kung exercises, regulating your breath in meditation can generate power energy flow.
-Depending on whether you had been regulating your breath correctly or wrong as well as other factors like whether you were tensed physically or mentally, this energy flow, felt by you as wavelike sensations, could be beneficial or harmful.
+Although you have not performed any formal chi kung exercises, regulating your breath in meditation can generate an energy flow.
+Depending on whether you had been regulating your breath correctly or wrongly as well as other factors like whether you were tensed physically or mentally, this energy flow, felt by you as wavelike sensations, could be beneficial or harmful.
 A good guideline is that if you feel pleasant, it is beneficial; but if you feel distressful, it is harmful.

 You did not report any pain, nauseous feelings or oppression in your chest or head, which are common symptoms of wrong practice.
 This is a good sign implying that your practice was not wrong.
 Instead you felt more focused and aware.
 This is a good sign that your practice is correct.
 Feeling distracted by the wavelike sensations was a common reaction when you did not know what they meant.
 Now that you know they are manifestations of chi flow, you can stop worrying about them, and let go.

 If you let go enough, you may (or may not) sway gently, and sometimes even vigorously.
 If that happens you can either just enjoy the gentle or even vigorous swaying, or gently stop the swaying by gently thinking of your dan tian (about two or three inches below your navel).
 If no swaying occurs, it does not matter.